transposit/transposit-js-sdk/docs/react-tutorial.md

 }
 ```

-### _/_
+### _/_ (index)

 Require users to sign in before accessing your index page.
-Create custom React hooks to implement this behavior using the SDK.
+Use the SDK to create React hooks that implement this behavior.

 ```javascript
 // Hook to check that user is signed-in.
 Return true if they are.